25 Upselling and Cross-Selling Examples to Inspire Your Strategy in 2025

 If your visitors aren’t ready to buy just yet, encourage them to subscribe to your newsletter so you can guide them further along the customer journey at a later date.

-The best way to grow your list is to offer a promotional code in exchange for their email address, like 10% off their next purchase.
+The best way to grow your list is to offer a discount code in exchange for their email address, like 10% off their next purchase.

 This approach to down-selling is known as “soft conversion.”
 It allows you to build your email list and convert your signups into sales via email.